 - salt and pepper to taste

-- cooked rice of choice (I use Basmati or Yasmin rice)
+- cooked rice of choice (I prefer Basmati or Jasmine rice)

 - coriander for serving

-- Chop the veggies + onion and put everything in a large pan or pot with a little bit of water or oil and fry on medium heat for about 8-9 minutes.
+- Chop the veggies + onion and put everything in a large pan or pot with a little water (or use oil, if not oil-free) and fry on medium heat for about 8-9 minutes.
 Add the garlic and fry for a further minute.
 Stir frequently.

 - Drain and rinse chickpeas (or beans of choice) and add them to the pan together with the pineapple chunks.

-- Serve the curry with cooked rice of choice or potatoes.
+- Serve the curry with cooked rice of choice, potatoes, or naan bread.
 Garnish with fresh coriander.
 Enjoy!

 - Read the text in the blog post to find out how to prepare the curry in a slow cooker.

-- Recipe serves two persons.
+- Recipe makes four servings.
 Nutrition facts are for one serving.